 Understand the data life cycle and be able to analyze, interpret, explain, qualify, and contextualize data at scale.
 Read More & View Courses

-Able to build useful and usable information systems.
+Understand the principles of information architecture and human-centered design, and be able to build useful and usable information systems.
 Read More & View Courses